Annual and Post-Tenure Faculty Productivity Reviews (new title)

 The five-year post-tenure productivity review should not be the first time that a tenured faculty member who has received an overall annual report rating of unsatisfactory rating should be on a performance improvement plan.
 School/college and/or units should establish procedures to create performance improvement plans for tenured faculty members who receive an overall annual report rating of unsatisfactory.
 Evidence that the faculty member has met the requirements of the performance improvement plan can be used as evidence in the five-year post-tenure productivity review for the “meets productivity” expectation.

 Final decisions regarding post-tenure review may be appealed through a campus faculty board of review (see ACA-17: Faculty Board of Review Uniform Standards).
 Upon notification of probation due to productivity requirements not being met through the post-tenure productivity review and upon the second annual report rating of unsatisfactory within a five-year post-tenure productivity review period, the faculty member shall be informed that failure to meet performance improvement plans may result in dismissal.
-Termination will occur no sooner than 12 months from the notification of probation and/or the second annual report rating of unsatisfactory (see ACA-52: Permanent Separations for Academic Appointees).
+Termination will occur no sooner than 12 months from the notification of probation and/or the second annual report rating of unsatisfactory (see BOT-18: Permanent Separations for Academic Appointees).

 Appendix A: Post-Tenure Productivity Review Timeline